How to Avoid CAPTCHA and reCAPTCHA: 7 Proven Methods

 7. Make Your Scraper Look Like a Real User

-• Randomizing actions such as scrolling.
+• Randomize actions such as scrolling back and forth.

-• Using random time intervals between actions.
+• Use random time intervals between interactions.

 Conclusion